 Black uses black stones ().
 White uses white stones ().

-The example shows a board position from the middle of the game with 4 black stones and 3 white stones.
-The points which have no stones are unoccupied or empty points.
+The example shows a board position in the middle of the game with 4 black stones and 3 white stones.

-You don't need to use stones to play Go.
-Poker chips, beads, buttons, coins... whatever you've got.
+You don't need to exclusively use stones to play Go.
+You can use as stones whatever you've got: Poker chips, beads, buttons, coins, and so on.

 Players take alternate turns.